 People of Baguia

-Transport around Baguia Sub-district is problematic as most villages have no passable roads and so can only be reached by walking.
-People in this remote area can’t afford to own vehicles, so getting to school or the twice weekly market at Baguia town is always on foot.
-However, a daily bus or truck enables people to travel from Baguia town and a few of the villages to the city of Baucau in about 4 hours.
-Sometimes a bus also runs to Dili but this takes over 7 hours.
+Transport around Baguia Sub-district is problematic as most villages have no passable roads and so can only be reached by walking along steep mountain tracks.
+People in this remote area cannot afford to own vehicles, so getting to school or the twice weekly market at Baguia town is always on foot.
+However, once a day a truck enables people to travel from Baguia town and a few of the villages to the large town of Baucau in about 4 hours.
+While getting to Dili can take two days.

 Despite these difficulties, the people of Baguia are a very proud people and have a strong sense of both local and Timorese identity.
-The people in Baguia are very warm and friendly and are keen to develop a long-term friendship with Australia.
-They have formed a Committee in Baguia to represent their community and they work with the Committee in Stonnington to identify suitable projects and ways to progress and cement this friendship.
+The people in Baguia are very warm and friendly and are keen to maintain a long-term friendship with Australia.
+They formed a Committee in Baguia to represent their community, which includes the equivalent of the Local government Mayor.
+The Baguia Committee works closely with the Committee in Stonnington to identify suitable projects and ways to progress and cement this friendship.

 One of the biggest problems in Baguia and throughout Timor is the lack of jobs and consequently most people live a subsistence agricultural life.
-The per capita income in East Timor is US$405 compared with Australia of US$30,700¹.
-This means that approximately, 40% of the population live in income poverty – living on less than US$0.55 per person per day².
+The per capita income in East Timor is US$1,939 compared with Australia of US$45,402¹.
+This means that 37% of the population live in income poverty – living on less than US$1.25 per person per day².
 The people of Baguia are striving to improve life within their community.
 In particular, they see the education of their children as a key way to achieve a better life and forge their new nation.

 ² United Nations Development Programme